HexaneNetworks/help-articles/content/garrys-mod/debugging/common-errors-for-server-startup-failing.md

 `Error: map load failed: example not found or invalid`

 Reasoning
-This error occurs when the map imputed in the custom commandline doesn’t exist or is invalid in the `/garrysmod/maps/` directory.
+This error occurs when the map imputed in the custom commandline doesn'tt exist or is invalid in the `/garrysmod/maps/` directory.
 The map name may be incorrect or the map needs to be uploaded to the maps folder or mounted on via the steam workshop to be found by the server.

 #### Resolving the Error via the Game Panel File Manager